Adel2p/MarvelApp/README.md

 You can then save the zip file into a convenient location on your computer and start working on it.

-Another way to get the code is using git:

-git clone git@github.com:jeprubio/marvel-compose.git

 ## Prerequisites

 Android studio should be installed in order to run the app.